quantiaconsulting/amplicon_metagenomics/16S_ITS_tutorial/readme.md

 # STEP1: Importing data, summarize the results, and examining quality of the reads.
 Usually, by applying a *paired ends* sequencing layout we obtain 2 *fastq* file per each processed sample.
-Technically, it means that our data are already demultiplexed. *What does it mean?*.
+Technically, it means that our data are already **demultiplexed**. *What does it mean?*.
-It means we sequenced more samples in a single sequencing run and the machine have already seperated our data according to specific index.
+It means we sequenced more samples in a single sequencing run and the machine have already seperated our data according to a specific indexing schema.

 ---